rmosquito/vcv-mosquito/README.md

 Obviously, the gain knob applies again.
 As with phaseCzar, going over +/-5V will result in a similar method of wavefolding.

+## foldCzar

+foldCzar is something I never built in hardware because it would have been cumbersome to do with just integer maths and bitshifts.

+The built in oscillator is basically a triangle oscillator.
+The extra fun comes in the form of a "slope" control which lets you vary the slope of the triangle wave.
+With the knob fully CCW, you get a sawtooth-ish wave.
+At 12 o'clock you get a triangle, and fully CW you get a ramp wave.
+This isn't terribly unique, but it exponentially increases the number of variations that the next two stages provide.

+The "fold" knob controls the amount of wavefolding that occurs.
+The gain of the siginal is automatically compensated to 10vpp, but at high levels things will get clippy.
+If you keep going you wind up with a square wave, so be careful.

+The FOLD output is what you'd expect from a traditional West Coast waveshaper.
+The CAT and MTN outputs apply variations of this algorithm that make the waveform look more like a cat and a mountain, respectively.
+If you're looking for even more shapes of fun, try summing two or more of the outputs together.

+The "swap" knob creates harmonics by inverting the phase of a portion of the wave.
+At 12 o-clock (and with the fold knob at zero), it inverts the portion between ground and 2.5V.

+## Thanks

 I'd like to give a special nod to @Coirt, as he provided invaluable helpping me figure out how to get them migrated to the 1.0 API.
 I hope you enjoy these, and if you'd like to produce real documentation for the modules, please do so in the wiki.

 Thanks!